-- The 5% discount can be availed of in supermarkets, grocery stores, convenience stores and the like but EXCLUDING stalls in food courts, food carts, food vendors, sari-sari stores with capitalization of less than One Hundred Thousand Pesos (Php 100,000), public and private wet markets, “talipapa”, and other cooperative stores.
+- The 5% discount can be availed of in supermarkets, grocery stores, convenience stores, and the like, EXCLUDING stalls in food courts, food carts, food vendors, and sari-sari stores with a capitalization of less than One Hundred Thousand Pesos (₱100,000), public and private wet markets, “talipapa,” and other cooperative stores.

 - The 5% discount is on the regular retail price excluding VAT.

-- The total amount of purchase per calendar week is PHP 1,300.00 without carrying over to the unused amount.
+- The total amount of purchase per calendar week is ₱1,300.00 without carrying over to the unused amount.

-- You will need to present your Purchase Booklet every time you purchase the basic necessities and prime commodities.
+- You must present your Purchase Booklet whenever you purchase the basic necessities and prime commodities.
 The Purchase booklet can be obtained at OSCA (Office of the Senior Citizen’s Affairs).

-- Special express lane, or, in the absence thereof, a priority lane, shall be provided by establishments to senior citizens.
+- A special express lane, or, in the absence thereof, a priority lane, shall be provided by establishments to senior citizens.

 - A double discount is not allowed.
 You may choose whether to avail of the senior citizen discount or the promotional discount.

-- In case you can not personally buy the goods, you may authorize a representative to purchase on your behalf.
-The authorized representative will need to present an authorization letter, a valid ID, and your OSCA issued document.
+- If you can not personally buy the goods, you may authorize a representative to purchase them.
+The authorized representative must present an authorization letter, a valid ID, and your OSCA-issued document.

 b.
 Free livelihood training programs.